Session publishing capabilities

 • Public, open - anyone can view content (including anonymous, not logged-in users) and all logged in users can contribute content.

-As you click Publish, the channel(s) to which this session is published display in a list directly below the name of the Kaltura video portal.
+As you click Publish, the channel(s) to which this session is published display in a list directly below the name of the Content Hub.

-To unpublish a session from a channel, click the "X" next to the channel name in the list directly below the name of the Kaltura video portal, or click the Unpublish button to the right of the channel name.
+3. To unpublish a session from a channel, click the "X" next to the channel name in the list directly below the name of the Content Hub, or click the Unpublish button to the right of the channel name.

 Was this article helpful?